dynamicguy/openskye/README.md

 Getting Involved
 -

-The Skye framework is open source and licensed under an Apache 2 license.
+The Open Skye framework is open source and licensed under an Apache 2 license.
 We are always looking for people to get involved,  if you are interested please contact info@infobelt.com or take a look at the issues, fork and submit a pull request.